-D.1 Conditions relating to the prevention of public nuisance
+Conditions relating to the prevention of public nuisance

 It should be noted that provisions of the Environmental Protection Act 1990 and the Noise Act 1996 provide some protection to the general public from the effects of noise nuisance.
 In addition, the provisions in Part 8 of the Licensing Act 2003 enable a senior police officer to close down instantly for up to 24 hours licensed premises and premises carrying on temporary permitted activities that are causing nuisance resulting from noise emanating from the premises.
-These matters will be considered before the Council decides whether or not conditions are necessary for the prevention of public nuisance.
+These matters should be considered before deciding whether or not conditions are necessary for the prevention of public nuisance.